robinrodricks/FluentListView/README.md

 An empty ListView can be confusing to the user: did something go wrong?
 Do I need to wait longer and then something will appear?

-An FluentListView can show a “this list is empty” message when there is nothing to show in the list, so that the user knows the control is supposed to be empty.
+A FluentListView can show a “this list is empty” message when there is nothing to show in the list, so that the user knows the control is supposed to be empty.
 You can even apply some fairly customizations to the appearance of the message.

 See this recipe: [12\.
 How do I change the message that’s shown when the FluentListView is empty?](#recipe-emptymsg)

 Buttons in cells
 -------------------------------------------------------------------

-An FluentListView can put clickable buttons into cells.
+A FluentListView can put clickable buttons into cells.

 See this recipe for more details: [52\.
 How can I put a button into a cell?](#recipe-buttons).

 Checkboxes in any column
 -----------------------------------------------------------------------------------

-An FluentListView supports checkboxes on rows.
+A FluentListView supports checkboxes on rows.
 In fact, it supports checkboxes in subitems, if you are really keen.
 These work even in virtual mode (which a normal ListView cannot do).

 See this recipe for more details: [10\.
 How do I use checkboxes in my FluentListView?](#recipe-checkbox).